AFC Wimbledon: Sponsorship and kit manufacturer

-AFC Wimbledon's shirts have been sponsored by computer games developers Sports Interactive since the club's inception in 2002.
-The kit used by the club is currently manufactured by Puma.
-Previous manufacturers have been Umbro (2002), Tempest Sports (2002–14), and Admiral Sportswear (2014–17).
-Other club sponsors are Reston Waste, Cherry Red Records, and author and YouTuber John Green.
+AFC Wimbledon's shirts have been sponsored by computer games developer Sports Interactive since the club's inception in 2002.

+The current kit used by the club is manufactured by Lotto.
+Previous manufacturers have been Umbro (2002, 2023–2025), Tempest Sports (2002–2014), Admiral Sportswear (2014–2018), Puma (2018–2022), and Hummel (2022–2023).
+Other club sponsors are Cherry Red Records, and author and YouTuber John Green.
+As part of Green's sponsorship, the Nerdfighteria emblem is displayed on the back of the playing shorts.

-In April 2022, the club announced that it would be switching its kit manufacturer for start of the 2022–23 season to Hummel, a nostalgic link up with the kit manufacturer of the former Wimbledon F.C. in 1988–89 & 1989–99 seasons.
+In April 2022, the club announced that it would be switching its kit manufacturer for start of the 2022–23 season to Hummel, a nostalgic link up with the kit manufacturer of the former Wimbledon in three seasons from 1988–89 to 1990–91.
+On 6 March 2023, AFC Wimbledon announced they would be switching kit manufacturer from Hummel to Umbro due to Hummel UK distributor Elite Sports Group going into bankruptcy administration.

+In July 2024, Sports Interactive announced a partnership between the club and War Child, and gifted its shirt sponsorship to the charity for all three kits.

+In April 2025, the club announced a three-year partnership Lotto to produce its kits from the 2025–26 season onwards.
+In June 2025, the club announced that Sports Interactive's sponsorship would continue, with the Football Manager logo returning to the home shirt, and charity partner War Child continuing on the away shirt.
+Wealth management firm Private Office Asset Management was also revealed to be the third kit sponsor, after Sports Interactive gifted its sponsorship space back to the club.

 Mascot

-In 2006, AFC Wimbledon introduced a new mascot to represent the club, a Womble known as "Haydon" after Haydons Road, the nearest railway station to both Wimbledon F.C.'s original home ground, Plough Lane (1912–98), and the current Plough Lane.
+In 2006, AFC Wimbledon introduced a new mascot to represent the club, a Womble known as "Haydon" after Haydons Road, the nearest railway station to both Wimbledon's original home ground, Plough Lane (1912–98), and the current Plough Lane.

+When the club relocated to Milton Keynes in 2003 permission to use the then mascot Wandle the Womble was not renewed as owners of the Wombles brand no longer wished to be associated with Wimbledon FC.

 Rivalries

 Milton Keynes Dons

-The most obvious of AFC Wimbledon's rivals are Milton Keynes Dons, the club which resulted from the relocation of Wimbledon F.C. to Milton Keynes in 2003.
-However there is some debate amongst AFC Wimbledon supporters as to whether this should be considered a rivalry.
+The most obvious of AFC Wimbledon's rivals are Milton Keynes Dons, the club which resulted from the relocation of Wimbledon to Milton Keynes in 2003.
+However, there is some debate amongst AFC Wimbledon supporters as to whether this should be considered a rivalry.
 Since some supporters do not recognise the legitimacy of the club, it is argued they cannot be considered rivals.
-The two sides have met four times in cup competitions, all games at Milton Keynes, of which AFC Wimbledon have won one and one game went to penalties.
-Owing to MK Dons' relegation from the Championship in the 2015–16 season, alongside AFC Wimbledon's promotion from League Two, AFC Wimbledon and Milton Keynes Dons competed in the same league division for the first time in the 2016–17 season.
-Both clubs won one and lost one in that season's league matches.
-In the 9 league matches played between the clubs, Wimbledon won 1, drew 3, and lost 5.

 Crawley Town

 One of AFC Wimbledon's main rivals have been Crawley Town.
-This is purely due to their frequently fractious meetings at a non-league level since 2009.
-The two sides did not play each other between 2012 and 2015 due to Crawley's promotion to League One.
-However Crawley's relegation during the 2014–15 Football League One season meant the two sides played each other on 15 August 2015 which the Dons won 2–1 after going a goal down.

-Since Wimbledon's 2016 promotion into League One, they have met just once competitively in the 2nd round of the 2020/2021 Emirates FA Cup with Crawley Town winning 2–1.